 You can attach files or videos to each post you make in the classroom.
 If you’re attaching a file, the maximum file size allowed is 50MB, whereas if you’re attaching a video, the maximum size increases to 100MB.
 If you’re using Chrome as your browser, you’ll see an error message when your file is larger than these limitations.
 The file storage software we use does not show this error on other browsers like Firefox or Safari, so make sure to check your file size if you’re prevented from uploading a file or video and not given an error message.

 Best practices for flexible schedule lesson uploading

 We encourage teachers to use an outside recording platform instead of the Outschool platform to make any pre-recorded lesson videos.
-While recordings made through the “start live meeting” button in the classroom can only be shared within the class section where they were created, recordings made with an outside platform can be shared in any section of a flex class.
 If you’re using a Mac, the built-in iMovie recorder works great.
 Quicktime is another good, free option for both Macs and PCs.
 Beyond these tools, you’re welcome to use any other recording app that you enjoy.

 Because of Outschool’s file size limit, many teachers like to upload their recordings as unlisted YouTube videos.
 Unlisted videos are similar to Outschool class recordings in that only those with the link can view them.
 This will allow you to share a recording of any length with students without worrying about file limitations.